moodle-an-hochschulen/moodle-block_course_overview_campus/README.md

 2. Term definition
 ------------------
 To make meaningfully use of the term filter, you have to configure it according to your campus course of the year and campus terminology.
 First, select if your year is divided into one, two, three or four terms.
-Then, set the start days of each term.
+Then, set the start days of each term (Please make sure that the configured start dates make sense, i.e. that term 2 starts after term 1 and so on).
 After that, set a label for each term according to your campus terminology (multilang strings are supported, see http://docs.moodle.org/24/en/Multi-language_content_filter for details).

 3. Term behaviour
 ------------------